-A bank guarantee is a promise by a financial institution that it will assume liability for a contract if one external party fails to uphold its obligation to another.
+A bank guarantee is a promise by a financial institution that it will assume liability for a business contract if one party fails to uphold its obligation to another.
 In this way, the bank acts like a cosigner for a buyer or borrower on a business agreement, reducing the risk for the seller or lender.

 What Is a Bank Guarantee?

-Here’s what a bank guarantee is: It’s a financial instrument that adds confidence to riskier business deals.
-If, after doing its due diligence, a bank feels confident that an applicant (the debtor) will be able to uphold their contractual obligations, the bank will offer the guarantee to the other party (the beneficiary).
+Bank guarantees involve a thorough review of the business applicant’s finances and credentials.
+If, after this due diligence, a commercial bank feels confident that an applicant (the debtor) will be able to uphold their contractual obligations, the bank may offer the guarantee to the other party (the beneficiary).
+This can lead to greater assurance that the transaction will go smoothly.

 Bank guarantees are usually a part of more complex financial transactions between businesses.
 The average borrower won’t need to worry about bank guarantees for auto loans, mortgages, or personal loans.

-Instead, companies utilize bank guarantees for much more complicated contracts around the provision of goods and services.
+• Companies often use bank guarantees for complicated contracts involving goods and services.
 If a vendor fails to provide goods or services that have already been paid for, a bank guarantee ensures reimbursement for the business using that vendor.
-Conversely, if a buyer fails to pay for goods or services that have already been delivered or rendered, the bank guarantee covers the unpaid balance for the seller.

 How Do Bank Guarantees Work?